Money Never Sleeps: Big money tips for small business owners

 “You have been selected to receive an INTEREST-FREE Government Grant.
 This Grant Kit could put thousands of dollars in your pocket.
 Many grants go unclaimed every year – because most people don’t know about these programs.
 Don’t let this happen to you!”

-By now, you can recognize the variations on the theme.
+So by now, you can recognize the variations on the theme.
 But this one is particularly alluring because it seems to answer all your prayers.
-But think it through: What investor is willing to put up their money for someone they’ve never even met?
+But think it through.
+What investor is willing to put up their money for someone they’ve never even met?
 Resist the temptation and ignore these emails.